emqxarchive/emqx-enterprise-docs-en/config.rst

 Node and Cookie
 ---------------

-The node name and cookie of EMQ X should be configured when clustering:
+The node name and cookie of EMQ X should be configured in a cluster setup:

 .. code-block:: properties